Brainstorming Better Ideas

 Set specific expectations

-Before you begin the session, it is important that everyone involved knows exactly what’s expected of them, as a group and as an individual.
+Before you begin the session, everyone involved must know exactly what’s expected of them, as a group and as an individual.
 What are the rules of this engagement?
 What are they expected to bring with them?
 Should they do some prior research and preparation?
 How exactly is the session going to work?

 If people know precisely what’s expected of them, they are more likely to follow the rules.